 Of course, the area is perfect for historians and mystics to explore.
 There is also stunning countryside to enjoy or if you’re a creative type you can go and capture it on paper or canvas.

 Nearby Salisbury has a theatre and cinema and an excellent selection of pubs and restaurants.
 There are also a number of small country pubs to find that are well-worth the trip.
 If you enjoy good food, then you really are spoilt for choice.

-Nature lovers can visit a hawk conservancy to the east of Amesbury, close to Andover.
+Nature lovers can visit the Hawk Conservancy to the east, close to Andover.

 The main route is the scenic A303 which stretches to the West Country and also connects with the M3 and routes to London and Southampton.
 The nearest train station is in Salisbury and offers direct routes to the South Coast and London.